adamsitnik/adamsitnik.github.io/_posts/2017-01-19-the-new-Memory-Diagnoser.md

 excerpt_separator: <!--more-->
 ---

+## Introduction

+BenchmarkDotNet is a powerful .NET library for benchmarking ([more about it](http://benchmarkdotnet.org/)).
+MemoryDiagnoser is one of its features that allows measuring the number of allocated bytes and garbage collection frequency.

 ## The Story

 Before the `0.10.1` version of BenchmarkDotNet the `MemoryDiagnoser` was part of `BenchmarkDotNet.Diagnostics.Windows` package.
 Internally it was using Event Tracing for Windows (ETW), which had following implications: